-The sole not only has to be torsionally rigid but suitable for climbing as well.
+The sole not only has to be torsionally rigid, but suitable for climbing as well.
 It shouldn’t be too high or too thick to ensure that you still have enough ground feel.
-That being said, your only option is a either B boots with semi-rigid and mid-high soles or, at the very most, B/C mountaineering boots.
+That being said, your only option is B boots with semi-rigid and mid-high soles or, at the very most, B/C mountaineering boots.

 The outsole should not only provide enough traction on rock but also be grippy enough for approaches and descents in snow, damp meadows or steep terrain that is ridden with rocks and rock outcrops.
-I admit, it kind of seems like we’re asking for the moon, but fortunately for us, the sole of shoe can be divided into different zones, much like the human foot.
+I admit, it kind of seems like we’re asking for the moon, but fortunately for us, the soles can be divided into different zones, much like the human foot.

 A sole that is divided up into different zones is one of the main features of good via ferrata boots.
 The front of the sole should be stiff enough for you to stand on small holds on those easy to intermediate via ferratas without expending a lot of energy.

 The higher the grade of difficulty, the more flexibility you need at the forefoot, as flexibility is necessary for friction climbing.
 To achieve this seemingly impossible balancing act, boots have a small friction zone with no tread and a slight upward curve at the front of the sole.
 It’s usually just under the big toe (and perhaps at the inner ball of the foot).

 Under the midfoot and heel, the sole should have deep lugs for grip on both the ground and the climbing aids.
 There should also be a pronounced depression – the so-called bridge between the ball of the foot and the heel to prevent you from slipping on wet iron bars and ladders.